-- Continue taking your medicine as long as your doctor tell you. - This medicine helps to control your condition, but does not cure it.
-It is important to keep taking your medicine even if you feel well. - Do not stop taking Blooms the Chemist Pregabalin, or lower the dosage, without checking with your doctor.
-Do not let yourself run out of medicine over the weekend or on holidays. - Stopping Blooms the Chemist Pregabalin suddenly may worsen your condition or increase your chance of experiencing withdrawal symptoms, such as sleeplessness, headache, nausea (feeling sick), anxiety, excessive sweating or diarrhoea (runny stools).
+- Continue taking your medicine for as long as your doctor tells you. - This medicine helps to control your condition, but does not cure it.
+It is important to keep taking your medicine even if you feel well. - Do not stop taking Pregabalin Apotex, or lower the dosage, without checking with your doctor.
+Do not let yourself run out of medicine over the weekend or on holidays. - Stopping Pregabalin Apotex suddenly may worsen your condition or increase your chance of experiencing withdrawal symptoms, such as sleeplessness, headache, nausea (feeling sick), anxiety, excessive sweating or diarrhoea (runny stools).
 If appropriate, your doctor will slowly reduce your dose before you can stop taking it completely.

-If you forget to take Blooms the Chemist Pregabalin
+If you forget to use Pregabalin Apotex